rsdoiel/shorthand/shorthand.md

 + assigning a string to a LABEL
 + assigning the contents of a file to a LABEL
 + assigning the output of a Bash shell expression to a LABEL
-+ assigning the output of a shorthand phrase or definition to a LABEL
++ assigning the output of a shorthand expansion to a LABEL
 + Output a LABEL value to a file
 + Output all LABEL values to a file
 + Output a LABEL assignment statement to a file